 What This Means Practically

-If you have a French Bulldog or Cavalier King Charles, you're looking at a shorter tunnel.
-The regression might be intense, but it's also over relatively quickly—often by 14 months, you'll see consistent improvement.
+If you have a French Bulldog or Cavalier King Charles, you are looking at a shorter tunnel.
+The regression might be intense, but it is often over by 14 months.

-If you have a Golden Retriever, German Shepherd, or Labrador, you're in for a longer haul.
-That goofy, distractible behavior at 16 months isn't a sign that your specific dog is slow—it's the normal timeline for large breeds.
+If you have a Golden Retriever, German Shepherd, or Labrador, expect a longer timeline.
+Goofy, distractible behavior at 16 months is the normal timeline for large breeds.
 Expecting reliability at 12 months will frustrate both of you.

-If you have a Great Dane, Newfoundland, or Saint Bernard, buckle up.
-Your dog might act like an overgrown puppy until they're three years old.
+If you have a Great Dane, Newfoundland, or Saint Bernard, plan for your dog to act like an overgrown puppy until they are about three years old.
 This is developmentally normal, not a training failure.
-Planning for a 3-year maturation timeline (rather than hoping for faster) prevents disappointment and helps you budget for continued training support.
+Planning for a 3-year maturation timeline prevents disappointment and helps you budget for continued training support.

-The reason everyone talks about the "8-month crisis" is that it's the average onset for medium-sized dogs, which make up a large portion of the pet population.
-But your specific timeline may be different:
+The reason everyone references the "8-month crisis" is that it is the average onset for medium-sized dogs, which make up a large portion of the pet population.
+But your specific timeline may differ:

 - A 6-month-old Yorkie might already be deep in adolescent regression